Asset Protection vs Estate Planning

 LLCs and family limited partnerships.
 Both provide charging order protection against personal creditors during life.
 At death, the membership interest or partnership interest passes according to the owner’s estate plan.
 The entity itself survives the owner’s death and continues to protect the remaining members or partners.

 Offshore trust.
 A Cook Islands trust protects assets from creditors during the settlor’s lifetime.
-The trust deed also governs what happens to trust assets after the settlor’s death, functioning as both an asset protection vehicle and a wealth transfer plan.
-The trust can name successor beneficiaries across multiple generations.
+The trust deed also governs what happens to trust assets after the settlor’s death, functioning as both an asset protection vehicle and a wealth transfer plan across multiple generations.

 The Practical Sequence

-Asset protection must come first.
+Asset protection should come before estate planning, not after.
 An estate plan assumes assets will be available for distribution.
 If those assets are seized by a creditor before death, the estate plan distributes nothing.

-The practical sequence for someone with meaningful liability exposure starts with an inventory of what Florida already protects—homestead, retirement accounts, annuities, entireties property.
+Someone with liability exposure should start by identifying what Florida already protects—homestead, retirement accounts, annuities, tenancy by the entirety property.
 Non-exempt assets then need either entity protection through LLCs or partnerships, or trust-based protection through irrevocable or offshore structures.
-Once the protection plan is in place, the estate plan layers on top.
-Revocable trusts handle probate avoidance.
-Beneficiary designations coordinate retirement accounts and insurance.
-Powers of attorney address incapacity management.
+Once the protection plan is in place, the estate plan layers on top: revocable trusts handle probate avoidance, beneficiary designations coordinate retirement accounts and insurance, and powers of attorney address incapacity.